Safety Moment Ideas: 24 Topics to Enhance Safety Culture

 21. Electrical safety

 Offices might seem safe compared to industrial settings, but anything that plugs in can be a hazard.
-Frayed cords, overloaded surge protectors, and malfunctioning kitchen equipment can all lead to fires, and your team should know how to identify and address these risks before a crisis develops.
+Frayed cords, overloaded surge protectors, and malfunctioning kitchen equipment can all lead to fires, and your team should know how to identify and address these unsafe conditions before a crisis develops.

 22. Proper ergonomics

 When you spend most of the day in front of a desk, you need a setup that’s easy on your body.
-Avoid repetitive stress injuries by discussing the details of proper ergonomics, including chair height and posture, desk height, monitor angle and orientation, and how to position keyboards and mice.
+Discuss the details of proper ergonomics to avoid repetitive stress injuries. including chair height and posture, desk height, monitor angle and orientation, and how to position keyboards and mice.

 23. Eye strain